microsoft/onnxruntime/docs/reference/api/java-api.md

 * TOC placeholder
 {:toc}

+## Supported Versions
+Java 8 or newer

+## Builds
-Release artifacts are published to Maven Central for use as a dependency in most Java build tools.
+Release artifacts are published to **Maven Central** for use as a dependency in most Java build tools.
 The artifacts are built with support for some popular plaforms.

 ![Version Shield](https://img.shields.io/maven-central/v/com.microsoft.onnxruntime/onnxruntime)